✅ SAFE — Carrot

 ✅ Reality: Tolerating something and thriving on it are two very different things.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 House dogs — particularly breeds inclined to obesity, pancreatitis or allergies — need their food weighed and watched.

-"When Indian pet parents ask me about carrot, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With carrot, the factors that matter most are preparation and quantity — not just the safety rating.
 Knowing the safety class is step one — amount and frequency are the bigger step two.
 Use the katori figures here as a baseline and adjust to how your own dog responds."

 Sources & References